 - It is understandable to be unsettled during this time of COVID-19 epidemic, particularly if you are pregnant.
 Your Sher Fertility Solutions New York care team is available to answer any questions you may have.

 - We strongly advise following the precautions of social distancing, washing your hands frequently (and for a minimum of 20 seconds), avoid touching your face, and calling your primary care physician if you develop any symptoms of concern, such as coughing, shortness of breath, and/or fever.

 - or further information, you may wish to visit the following link: https://www.cdc.gov/coronavirus/2019-ncov/prepare/pregnancy-breastfeeding.html

 How will I know when I can resume fertility treatment?

-- Sher Fertility Institute New York will send email updates, and we will also update our website.
-When you receive notification that Sher Fertility Institute New York has resumed treatment cycles, we ask that you reach out to your care team to give them an update on when you would like to start.
+- Sher Fertility Solutions New York will send email updates, and we will also update our website.
+When you receive notification that Sher Fertility Solutions New York has resumed treatment cycles, we ask that you reach out to your care team to give them an update on when you would like to start.